gt-pequod/gt-pequod.github.io/README.md

  signatures.
 The classes can be compiled from any source language.

- 2. `pequod` attmepts to determine if `P0` and `P1` are equivalent, in the sense that for each vector of arguments `A`, if `P0` and `P1` both return a value, then the values are equal. `pequod` can take an optional explicit definition of equivalence, which you can use to specify, e.g., that `pequod` should only check equivalence over certain inputs.
+ 2. `pequod` attmepts to determine if `P0` and `P1` are equivalent, in the sense that for each vector of arguments, if `P0` and `P1` both return a value, then the values are equal. `pequod` can take an optional explicit definition of equivalence, which you can use to specify, e.g., that `pequod` should only check equivalence over certain inputs.